davidrunger/shaped/README.md

 ### Shape types

-That example references the `Shaped::Shapes::Hash` class, which is one of  `shaped`'s six shape types (all of which inherit from `Shaped::Shape`):
+That example references the `Shaped::Shapes::Hash` class, which is one of  `shaped`'s eight shape types (all of which inherit from `Shaped::Shape`):

 1. `Shaped::Shapes::Hash`
 1. `Shaped::Shapes::Array`
 1. `Shaped::Shapes::Class`
+1. `Shaped::Shapes::Method`
 1. `Shaped::Shapes::Callable`
 1. `Shaped::Shapes::Equality`
 1. `Shaped::Shapes::Any`
+1. `Shaped::Shapes::All`

 Examples illustrating the use of each shape type are below.